From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 \subsection{High-impact and leading users}

-Discussions in Twitter are highly heterogeneous \cite{sadri2018analysis}.
-This means that a huge fraction of the information consumed and spread through Twitter interaction networks is generated by just a handful of users.
+Discussions in X are highly heterogeneous \cite{sadri2018analysis}.
+This means that just a handful of users generate a huge fraction of the information consumed and spread through X interaction networks.
 However, these networks often exhibit community-like structures where the density of interactions is higher for users with similar features.
-Throughout this paper, we assume that retweets are a good proxy for endorsement \cite{barbera2015birds, gaumont2018reconstruction, chen2021polarization}, so that we may study the retweet interaction network as a social network of endorsements.
+Throughout this paper, we assume that retweets are a good proxy for endorsements \cite{barbera2015birds, gaumont2018reconstruction, chen2021polarization}, allowing us to study the retweet interaction network as a social network of endorsements.
 Thus, we study the dynamics of the retweet network, $\bW^t$, which we construct following Beguerisse et al. \cite{beguerisse2017and} as

 where $i$ and $j$ denote users from the complete set of retweeting users, $\users$, and $t$ denotes time, where we choose the \emph{week} as our temporal resolution.